Answered! How Long Do SSDs Last? (SSD Lifespan) - Qiling

 3. Is SSD Good for Long-Term Storage?

-No, not before.
-At the same time, this is the case in the present day.
-All storage, including SSDs, HDDs, cassettes, CDs/DVDs, and so on, ultimately fails.
-To guarantee the safety of your valuable data or the preservation of the operating system stored on such devices, you should create numerous backups and store them in separate places.
+The data stored on any storage device, including SSDs, HDDs, cassettes, CDs/DVDs, ultimately fails.
+To ensure the safety of valuable data or the preservation of the operating system, create numerous backups and store them in separate places.

 4. Which Is Better for Storage SSD or HDD?

-Because data access is quicker and the device is idle more often, SSDs typically use less power and have longer battery life.
-HDDs demand more power to boot up because of their rotating drives.
+SSDs use less power and have longer battery life compared to HDDs, which require more power to boot up due to their rotating drives.